Canberra Sundowners' History

 We persevere in tough times.
 During WWII, Rotary clubs in Germany, Austria, Italy, Spain, and Japan were forced to disband.
 Despite the risks, many continued to meet informally and following the war’s end, Rotary members joined together to rebuild their clubs and their countries.

 Our commitment to service is ongoing.
 We began our fight against polio in 1979 with a project to immunize 6 million children in the Philippines.
-By 2012, only three countries remain polio-endemic—down from 125 in 1988.
+By 2012, only three countries remained polio-endemic—down from 125 in 1988.